Myanmar's shadow government calls for nationwide uprising

 Myanmar’s shadow government calls for nationwide uprisingNew

-BANGKOK (AP) — Myanmar’s National Unity Government, an underground body opposed to the country’s military regime, has called for a nationwide uprising.
-The opposition group’s acting president called for revolt “in every village, town and city in the entire country at the same time” against the military-installed government.
-He also declared a so-called ”state of emergency” in a speech posted on Facebook Tuesday.
-Myanmar’s military seized power in February from the elected government of Aung San Suu Kyi.
+BANGKOK (AP) — The main underground group coordinating resistance to Myanmar’s military government has called for a nationwide uprising.
+The group’s acting president on Tuesday called for revolt “in every village, town and city in the entire country at the same time.”
+He called for a “people’s revolution” and asked for all soldiers and police to join the “people’s defense forces.”
+The National Unity Government views itself as a shadow government composed of elected legislators who were barred from taking their seats when the military seized power in February.
 The country has been wracked by unrest ever since, with a low-level insurrection in many urban areas.